Myster-Ts-RPGs/Thellade-World/01 Campaign/01 World/03 Regions/02 Abyssal Plane/Moonshade Archipeligo.md

 ## Overview
 > [!quote]+ Regional Theme
 > *“Where sand meets stone, and roots grasp the sky.”*

 A chain of floating isles bathed in eternal night and seduction.
+Isles of eternal night veiled in intoxicating beauty and infernal temptation.

 ## Geography